The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Related Work

 \section{Related Work}

 Reachability-based verification methods for black-box systems for waypoint following with uncertainty have been recently investigated in the ReachFlow framework~\cite{reachflow2020}.
-Unlike Black-Box Simplex, ReachFlow requires closed-form differential equations for the plant model.
-Further, it is built upon the Flow* nonlinear reachability tool~\cite{chen2013flow}, which is unlikely to scale to large complex systems, such as the 240-variable fifteen aircraft scenario we considered.
+ReachFlow builds upon the Flow* reachability tool~\cite{chen2013flow}, which is unlikely to scale to systems like the 240-variable 15-aircraft scenario.

-\um{A framework for safe trajectory planning using MILP for piecewise-linear vehicle models has been considered~\cite{Schouwenaars2005,schouwenaars2006}.
-This method relies on the ability of a model-predictive controller to produce command sequences where the terminal state in the prediction horizon is constrained within a safe invariant set, thus providing a safe back-up command sequence for the next step in case the system fails to find a safe sequence.
-The system stores a path to the start state (return trajectory), which may be used to get out of loops.
-The scope of this work is limited to MPC and it is not clear how to extend it to other applications.
-Moreover, the conditions for switching back and forth between the stored return trajectory and the MPC are not formalized. }
+\um{A framework for safe trajectory planning using MILP for piecewise-linear vehicle models is presented in~\cite{Schouwenaars2005,schouwenaars2006}.
+The method relies on the ability of an MPC controller to produce command sequences where the terminal state in the prediction horizon is constrained to lie within a safe invariant set.
+This provides a safe back-up command sequence for the next step in case the system fails to find a safe sequence.
+The scope of this work is limited to MPC, and it is not clear how to extend it to other types of controllers.
+Moreover, the conditions for switching back from the stored return trajectory are not formalized. }

-\um{In the recently-proposed Contingency Model Predictive Control framework~\cite{alsterda2019}, an MPC controller maintains a contingency plan in addition to the nominal or desired plan to ensure safety during an identified potential emergency.
-Like Black-Box Simplex, the initial command is common in both plans.
-The MPC is robust to stochastic disturbances by anticipating and planning in advance for the worst-case events.
-Due to the coupling of the nominal and contingency plans, the deployed command is continuously impacted by the possibility of the contingency, however unlikely it may be.
-In contrast, in Black-Box Simplex, besides the advanced controller sharing its command with the baseline controller, both controllers work independently.
-Also, the theory here generalizes beyond MPC.}
+In the Contingency Model Predictive Control framework~\cite{alsterda2019}, an MPC controller maintains a contingency plan in addition to the nominal or desired plan to ensure safety during an identified potential emergency.
+Like \bsa, the initial command is common to both plans.
+In this framework, both plans must be generated using their custom version of MPC, whereas Black-Box Simplex works with independent baseline and advanced controllers of any design.

+Similar frameworks have been considered for autonomous vehicles, using fail-safe backup plans and reachability analysis~\cite{magdici2016fail}.
+In this case, the target was planning for autonomous vehicles where most likely trajectories are used for other vehicles but safety can still be provided if emergency maneuvers are performed instead.
+Other ideas such as Safety Net Control~\cite{schurmann2021formal} extend the approach to use backreachability and underapproximations of nonlinear reachable sets while taking computation time into account.